 What happens if you exercise without dieting?
 Well, that depends on your intentions.
 If you’re hoping to gain strength or flexibility, exercise is hands-down the best way to achieve this.
 Exercise gives you tons of additional benefits too, like better sleep, increased mood, and lowering your risk for chronic disease.
-Exercise is one of the healthiest things that you can do for your body!
+Exercise is one of the healthiest things that you can do for your body and can help lead you to more success!

 Unfortunately, exercise by itself is incomplete, thus exercise without dieting isn’t an effective weight loss strategy.
 Our bodies are far more nuanced than just calories in, calories out.